LightningOnOmnilayer/api.doc/README.md

 Now that Slate is all set up on your machine, you'll probably want to learn more about [editing Slate markdown](https://github.com/lord/slate/wiki/Markdown-Syntax), or [how to publish your docs](https://github.com/lord/slate/wiki/Deploying-Slate).

+Be noticed, every time you run `./deploy.sh`, the Custom domain will be changed back to `https://github.com/you_organization/your_api_doc_repo`.
+So you need to add a new document `CNAME` under directoy `/source`, with content of your domain information.
+In our case, the content is `api.omnilab.online`.
+Push CNAME to this repository.

 If you'd prefer to use Docker, instructions are available [in the wiki](https://github.com/lord/slate/wiki/Docker).

 ### Note on JavaScript Runtime